 You can configure your build simply by running cmake without any special options, like

-but if you want it to be configured exactly as we do for our releases, use
+If you want it to be configured exactly as a normal MariaDB server release is built, use

 cmake ../server -DBUILD_CONFIG=mysql_release